rtrppl/orgrr/readme.md

 **Version 0.9**:
 - Optimizing/Rewrite of code for straight package management (in preparation of an potential MELPA release)
 - Changes to orgrr-toggle-window-mode
+- `C-u orgrr-show-related-notes` now considers backlinks for all containers
-- C-u orgrr-show-related-backlinks now considers backlinks for all containers
+- `C-u orgrr-show-backlinks` now considers backlinks for all containers
 - Added install instructions for straight.el
+- Added `open-roam_key-ref-url`
 ------------------------------

 ## Table of Contents